ArrayBolt3/vm-isotest/README.md

 # vm-isotest - A rapid virtualization-based testing system for Linux alpha and beta testers.

 For those who are wondering, yes, this project is still maintained, and will be for as long as I use this tool myself.
-Currently running it on Ubuntu Unity 22.10.
+Currently running it on Kubuntu 22.04.

 ## Why?